 This is the simplest method to remove chlorine from water.
 However, they are only effective with chlorine-only water without Chloramine.

 Leave the water in an open container for at least 24 hours.
-During this time, chlorine will escape into the air.
+During this time, the chlorine will escape into the air.
 This process is called water aging.

 After completing this process, your water is safe to add to the tank.